arindas/manjarno/README.md

 way Manjaro can be stable is by literally forking all the Arch related repositories including the AUR and keeping them in sync.

-* Security
+# Security
 Manjaro is not really a secure distro.

 Their own updater had a security vulnerability which wasn't fixed until recently [2].
 This is actually a core package, not an extra or community package.
 To quote the list,

-#+BEGIN_QUOTE
+> I have discovered an issue with one of your core Manjaro packages,
-I have discovered an issue with one of your core Manjaro packages, `manjaro-system` 20180716-1 and earlier.
+> `manjaro-system` 20180716-1 and earlier.
-The issue allows a local attacker to execute a Denial of Service, Arbitrary Code Execution, and Privilege Escalation attack.
+> The issue allows a local attacker to execute a Denial of Service,
-#+END_QUOTE
+> Arbitrary Code Execution, and Privilege Escalation attack.

 The amount of attacks that can be done due to the vulnerability is a lot!